 For admission purposes, the home address is the child's permanent address, where the child usually lives with their parent or carer.
-Any other address should not be used on your application, including using the address of a childminder or relative or renting a property for a short period of time as this could be considered as using a fraudulent address.
+You must not use any other address on your application, including using the address of a childminder or relative or renting a property for a short period of time as this could be considered as using a fraudulent address.
 Any queries about addresses will be investigated and, depending on findings, the school place offer may change.